rayfrankenstein/AITOW/README.md

 "A long time ago, I hired a scrum master.
 Two months later, I fired the scrum master, and exorcised scrum from my company.
 It was bureaucratic, it siloed people (you are front end, and you will only work on front end) turned simple decisions into decision by committee designed to reduce risk to the committee members, favored people who had little knowledge in decision making and put 10 out of 10 client projects behind schedule.
 I've never really looked at scrum again..."--IndyMike, https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

 ---
+"My velocity is always low.
+And you know what?
+I don’t give a damn shit about it.
+Most of my time is devoted to help other developers keep their work flowing.
+I’m a team player and problem solver.
+Do my manager knows about it?
+Totally, and is very happy that I share my knowledge and experience with the team.
+My ScamMaster?
+Always pissed about me. 🤭 Sadly for these people who prefer to look at gaming numbers, I’m not gaming the game for them.
+Velocity means nothing, celebrate the bottleneckers."--Individual-Praline20, [Bottlenecks that paralyse agile software development](https://www.reddit.com/r/programming/comments/1ckv0ce/comment/l2ply4q/)

+---
 “I hate giving daily standup updates.
 There is so much pressure from management to say you completed some deliverable every single day.

 But in reality, in order to do good work, I need to sometimes just spend a whole day doing research, or meeting with other teams, or writing documentation, or learning a new codebase, or learning a new tech stack, or making prototypes.